afazmunshi49/afazmunshi49.github.io/README.md

-# Afaz's Resume
+# Hosting a Static Resume Website

-This is my personal resume and is hosted on Github pages.
+This document will show you how to host your markdown formated resume on web using a static website generator .

 ## Getting Started